Borderless: an interuniversity economic competition series

 Borderless competitions are open to UQ students who have previously completed a course within the School of Economics.
 The competition is an opportunity to connect up with economics students overseas to work together and present via a video submission to a panel of international judges.

-You will work together online to tackle an economic issue over a four week period in a semester (8-12 contact hours) with the opportunity to win cash prizes.
+You'll work together online to tackle an economic issue during the semester with the opportunity to win cash prizes.

 Benefits